p-Lukas/antaeus/README.md

 - build a logic that will schedule payments and **trigger** payments via the PaymentProvider interface at the first of the month

 ### assumptions:
 1. Time was spent investigating.
 Solutions like jobrunr.io and others were found to be inadequate for this task.
+That is why we write our own.
 2. The PaymentProvider interface is external to this system, but internal to pleo itself (assumption was made due to passing customerId instead of IBANs).
 3. There is only one PaymentProvider system.
 4. It is unknown to us if and how fast the PaymentProvider interface can scale.